dylanhayes/dylanhayes.github.io/_posts/2020-01-30-RSS-not-dead-yet.md

 title: Modern SharePoint and RSS
 ---

+_RSS is like latin, it's been dead for years but is still used sometimes_

 ## The problem ##

 RSS has been around for a while.
 A staple of many a SharePoint intranet of yesteryear was a couple of RSS web parts showing industry news.
 RSS is no longer quite so popular, and Modern SharePoint doesn't have a native RSS web part anymore.
 But the requirement hasn't entirely gone away.